dqops/dqo/docs/checks/table/timeliness/reload-lag.md

 # reload lag data quality checks

-Table-level check that calculates maximum difference in days between ingestion timestamp and event timestamp rows.
+A table-level check that calculates the maximum difference in days between ingestion timestamp and event timestamp rows.
  This check should be executed only as a partitioned check because this check finds the longest delay between the time that the row was created in the data source and the timestamp when the row was loaded into its daily or monthly partition.
- This check will detect that a daily or monthly partition was reloaded, setting also the most recent timestamps in the created_at, loaded_at, inserted_at or other similar columns filled by the data pipeline or an ETL process during data loading.
+ This check detects that a daily or monthly partition was reloaded, setting also the most recent timestamps in the created_at, loaded_at, inserted_at or other similar columns filled by the data pipeline or an ETL process during data loading.